arangodb/docs/3.11/indexing-inverted.md

 you want to speed up.
 It needs to be a loop over a collection, not an array or a View.
 Specify the desired index as an `indexHint`, using its name.

-If any of the attributes you filter by is processed by an Analyzer other than `identity`, then you need to enable the `forceIndexHint` option.
-It prevents unexpected query results: Index hints are only recommendations you provide to the optimizer unless you force them, and because `FILTER` queries behave differently if an inverted index is used together with an Analyzer other than `identity`, the results would be inconsistent, depending on whether or not the index hint is used.
+You should enable the `forceIndexHint` option to prevent unexpected query
+results: Index hints are only recommendations you provide to the optimizer unless you force them, and because `FILTER` queries behave differently if an inverted index is used, the results would be inconsistent, depending on whether or not the index hint is used.
 Forcing the hint ensures that an error is raised if the index isn't suitable.

 ```aql
 FOR doc IN coll OPTIONS { indexHint: "inverted_index_name", forceIndexHint: true }